30 Tips in 30 Days Designed to Help You Take Control of Your Health

 Testing Your Glyphosate Levels

-While both the USDA's Pesticide Data Program and the FDA measure pesticide residues in foods, neither of them include glyphosate in their testing, ostensibly because it’s too expensive and partly because glyphosate has been assumed safe (based on Monsanto’s own evidence).
+While both the USDA's Pesticide Data Program and the FDA measure herbicide and pesticide residues in foods, neither of them include glyphosate in their testing, ostensibly because it’s too expensive and partly because glyphosate has been assumed safe (based on Monsanto’s own evidence).